apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties-Common.md

 ## RADIUS Configuration

-The following options related to RADIUS support in CAS apply equally to a number of CAS components (authentication, etc) given the component's *configuration key*:
+The following options related to RADIUS support in CAS apply equally to a number of CAS components (authentication, etc) given the component's *configuration key*.

+`server` parameters defines identification values of authenticated service (CAS server), primarily `server.protocol` for communication to RADIUS server identified by `client`.

+`client` parameters defines values for connecting RADIUS server.
+Parameter `client.inetAddress` has possibility to contain more addresses separated by comma to define failover servers when `failoverOnException` is set.

 ```properties
 # ${configurationKey}.server.nasPortId=-1